When the paper is flat, the eyes and brain have a simpler task.

 Computers developed from an up-down tradition.

 Typewriters scrolled the paper vertically.
 Teletypes, starting around 1910, used a continuous roll to avoid constant manual paper insertion.
 Computers began by using existing teletypes as output, then developed various forms of printers, still with a continuous scroll.
-CRT monitors started as
+CRT monitors started as direct copies of the teletype output, with printed lines scrolling upward just like a roll of paper.

 In the web era, a looser range of shapes and formats are possible, but the scroll continues to dominate.
 The preferred vertical aspect of iPhones forces vertical scrolling.